-One way of avoiding this trap is to pay earnings over £100,000 into your pension, which will take your income below the threshold and allow you to keep your full personal allowance.
-You'll also benefit from the 45% advanced-rate tax relief on that contribution, subject to certain limitations.
-Anything over the 20% basic rate of tax must be reclaimed via HMRC
+One way of avoiding this trap is to pay earnings over £100,000 into your pension, which will take your taxable income below the threshold and allow you to keep your full personal allowance.
+You'll also benefit from the 40% higherrate tax relief on that contribution, subject to certain limitations.
+Anything over the 20% basic rate of tax must be reclaimed via your tax return.